 MMS Faculty Specialists

-Jennifer Carriger, Reading and Learning Specialist
+Jennifer Carriger, Director, Learning Consultant

-Jennifer received a B.A. in international studies, a B.S. in secondary education and a M.S. in special education from West Virginia University.
-This is her fifth year with Mountaineer Montessori as our reading specialist and learning consultant.
+In addition to her administrative responsibilities, Jennifer leads our Student Support Team as our learning consultant.
 Jennifer co-founded the Appalachian Reading Center in 2004 and is certified in the Wilson Reading System with additional training in Handwriting Without Tears.
 Jennifer is also a past president of the West Virginia Learning Disabilities Association.
-She taught in the public school system for nine years at the elementary, middle and high school levels.
-She and her husband are the parents of two Mountaineer Montessori students.
+She taught in the public school system for nine years at the elementary, middle and high school levels in Madison County, Va., and Boone County, W.Va.
+In 2014, Jennifer was honored as West Virginia Teacher of the Year by the WVLDA.
+She and her husband, David, are the parents of two Mountaineer Montessori alumni.
 Jennifer enjoys hiking, camping, reading and home renovation projects.

 Bernard Di Gregorio, Strings Instructor

 Bernard, a native of Boston, studied at the New England Conservatory of Music and holds a diploma in viola performance from the Longy School of Music of Bard College in Cambridge, Mass.
-He is the princial violist and the Blanchette H. Rockefeller Chair for the West Virginia Symphony Orchestra, and has also held the position of principal viola with the Roanoke Symphony Orchestra since 1991.
+He is the principal violist and the Blanchette H. Rockefeller Chair for the West Virginia Symphony Orchestra, and has also held the position of principal viola with the Roanoke Symphony Orchestra since 1991.
 A strong advocate of music education, Bernard teaches strings in several schools in the Charleston area.
 In the summer months, he is a member of the New Hampshire Music Festival Orchestra and has also been a member of the Alabama Symphony Orchestra.
 Bernard is also a composer, and works with the West Virginia Youth Symphony as a sectional instructor and chamber music coach.
 Bernard leads our strings program and is the proud father of two former Mountaineer Montessori students.

 Karen Morris, Music Instructor